LukasBudach/FinanceScraper/docs/index.rst

 ..
-FinanceScraper documentation master file, created by sphinx-quickstart on Sat Jan 26 20:43:21 2019.
+Finance Scraper documentation master file, created by sphinx-quickstart on Sat Jan 26 20:43:21 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FinanceScraper's documentation!
+Welcome to Finance Scraper's documentation!
 ==========================================

 .. toctree::